Rev. Sylvestre Obwaka

 My toughest professional challenge: In the day-to-day running of a parish, you meet people who are suffering so much.
 You wish to uplift their living standards, but are limited with resources to assist.
 Yet, one thing I always give them is hope.

-Successes (honors, awards, etc.) in my life: After graduating from LSUS, I joined Sacred Heart School of Theology in Hales Corners, Wisconsin and graduated with Masters of Divinity in 2009.
+Successes (honors, awards, etc.) in my life: After graduating from LSUS, I joined Sacred Heart School of Theology in Hales Corners, Wisconsin and graduated with a Master of Divinity in 2009.

 I’ve learned this from life: No matter what one goes through, if you pray and work hard, you will always achieve your goals.